An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: DST-CAN for Predictive Manoeuvre Planning

-As a typical example, the spatial context map for the current instant is shown in Figure.\ref{grid_t}.
-The ego vehicle is shown in grey colour.
-Dynamic objects are shown in red colours.
-For red colour occupancy, the darker the colour, the higher is the probability of occupancy.
+As a typical example, the spatial context map for the current instant is shown in Fig.\ref{grid_t}.
+The ego vehicle position is shown in grey colour.
+Dynamic objects are shown in red for occupancy; the darker the colour, the higher the occupancy probability.
 There is uncertainty in the predicted positions of surrounding vehicles.
-The Root Mean Square Error (RMSE) for predictions is given in \cite{rao2021spatio}.
-To develop a function that can capture the uncertainty well, RMSE for every second has been normalized based on the max error observed.
-Using this normalized error, a discrete graph showing how certainty reduces with time is shown in Figure.\ref{fig:decayplot}.
-A decaying function of time has been fitted to closely relate the uncertainty of prediction to create the POM.
-This decaying function shows how the certainty of prediction decreases with future time.
+The RMSE for predictions is given in \cite{rao2021spatio}.
+RMSE for every look-ahead prediction step (seconds) has been normalized based on the max error observed to develop a function that can capture the uncertainty well.
+A decaying function of time has been fitted to relate the uncertainty of prediction to create the POM closely (uncertainty plot in supplementary material).
+This decaying function calculates how the certainty of prediction decreases with future time.
 This decaying function of time is calculated as given below:

 where $0\le t \le 50$ is the time index.